-The Maryland Transit Administration (MTA) is one of the largest multi-model transport systems in the USA, operating bus, rail, subway and mobility access public transport systems.
+The Maryland Transit Administration (MTA) is one of the largest multi-modal transport systems in the USA, operating bus, rail, subway and mobility access public transport systems.
 They planned a major asset replacement program to introduce a new train control system, control centre and all new railcars to its metro railway in Maryland.
 To ensure operational readiness, they needed to identify and address the change impacts of a phased implementation program across all areas of operation including, process, people and procedural change.
 Shoal was appointed, in a joint venture with Anne O’Neil Consultants LLC, to deliver the MTA Baltimore Metro Operational Readiness and Assurance project.

 Shoal introduced a unique approach to evaluating operational readiness for the phased implementation program and ultimate transition to the new system.
 The first step was to map out their current operations, as a desktop review.
 All information was then put into a systems engineering model and then validated with the client onsite, through a series of workshops.
 The model needed to accurately reflect the current state, in order to identify the complex series of changes that would occur between the current operations and the planned, future operations.
 Once identified, changes could be classified as document, business, or physical, thus providing an understanding of the potential impact on people, processes, and assets.